Basilagas21/Basilagas21/README.md

 ### 🙋 About Me

+## My Language

 > AI and Automation <3
 > 🎓 Swinburne University Student
 > Aspiring AI Developer and Machine Learning Creator
 > Deep Learning, Natural Language Processing, AI Ethics, Data Structures & Algorithms, Web Development, Machine Learning Fundamentals

 I'm a Malaysian student who study at **Swinburne University**.
 As you can see, I'm lazy, and that's the core of a programmer that I am.
 Yes, very peak.
 And that's where I got my hunger from.
 To learn and to rule the world one day!
-I'm joking, but hey
+I'm joking, but hey, I want to be like Jin Woo too.
+Just with...AI

 -   🌱 Currently focused on **AI Agents | Workflow Automation and Management with AI Agents | Machine Learning Fundamentals | I NEED MORE AI TOOLS!**.
 <!-- -   🤝 Always eager to collaborate on **[Types of projects I'm interested in like open-source contributions, hackathon projects, academic research]**. -->
 -   🌍 When I'm not coding or studying, you might find me **gaming 🎮, hiking ⛰️, learning to build bussiness 💰, reading sci-fi novels 📚**.

 ---

 <!-- ### 💻 What I'm Currently Working On